 Another type of might-be-listed firm is, obviously, a “young but promising tech enterprises”.
 These companies haven’t been linked with any of the existing trading marketplaces yet.
 They often need to be treated differently from the large government-owned or government-backed corporations having shares circulating on the main boards in Shenzhen and Shanghai.

 Choosing a landing spot

 Plainly the comparison between the domestic venues is needed.
-In terms of rules, there are three key things to ponder: investors requirements, listing requirements, and stock maintenance requirements.
-The second was discussed in the previous article, now we focus on the other two.
+In terms of rules, there are three key things to ponder: requirements for investors, listing requirements, and stock maintenance requirements.
+The second was discussed in the previous article.
+Now we focus on the other two.

 Seemingly, the STAR Market is created to serve only experienced investors who also must be solvent: at least CNY 500,000 (more than USD 72,000) in the pocket and two years of trading practice officially recorded.
 While the cash requirement is a novelty in Mainland China, another one has been widely adopted on the main boards in both cities.
 To sum up, the demand-side will face more restrictions than before (but still nothing insurmountable).
 What about the supply-side?

 It is above par.
 An acute alleviation could be detected in the day-to-day share price volatility issue: no price band within the first five days of trading and a daily deviation of 20% may create room for speculating and allow the companies to raise funding faster.
 For now, it is hard to say whether opportunities overweight the possible setbacks, but the drifting-down degree of market regulation is a good sign.
 Moreover, according to people familiar with the matter, all the Mainland China trading marketplaces might adopt the STAR Market’s standards in the future.
 By the way, this may smooth out the disbalance problem raised above.